 Governor Tom Wolf signed Senate Bill 3 into law on April 17th, 2016, legalizing medical cannabis in Pennsylvania.
 This new law allows qualified patients to utilize marijuana as an alternative form of treatment.
 It also allows for up to 25 Growers/Processors and 150 dispensaries to operate in the state.

 The SB3 includes provisions for the medical use of cannabis in the Commonwealth of Pennsylvania.
-It allows for the consumption and possession of medical marijuana for registered patients suffering from qualified medical conditions.
+It allows for the consumption and possession of medical marijuana for registered patients suffering from qualifying medical conditions.

 Current status and marijuana market in Pennsylvania